Boris Johnson accepts PM Modi’s invitation to be chief guest at R-Day celebrations

 Following India protests closely, says UK after Boris Johnson gaffe

 We reviewed the situation in Afghanistan, developments in the Gulf and Indo-Pacific region, Jaishankar also said.
 He also said that there were discussions on the challenges posed by radicalisation and terrorism.
-It is important that India and UK strengthen collaboration to hasten the post COVID-19 economic recovery, Jaishankar further added.
+It is important that India and UK strengthen collaboration to hasten the post-COVID-19 economic recovery, Jaishankar further added.

 I am pleased that PM Boris Johnson has invited PM Modi to join the UK-hosted G7 summit next year.
 UK PM Johnson has also accepted the very generous invitation to attend India's Republic Day celebrations in January, which is a great honour, Raab said.